emranxec/MyLearning/README.md

 > At the time of synchronization, which we call flush time, the properties of the entity object are matched
 > with the properties of the loaded object and the difference is checked.
 > This process is called “Hibernate Dirty Check”.

-###### Each time, Hibernate checks the properties of the entity object with the last loaded snapshot.
-If there is a change, it performs the update.
-###### That's why this situation is called "Hibernate Dirty Check".
+###### Each time, Hibernate checks the properties of the entity object with the last loaded snapshot.If there is a change, it performs the update.
+That's why this situation is called "Hibernate Dirty Check".
 In fact, it causes a performance loss.

 `Hibernate: select commententity0_.id as id1_1_0_,
 commententity0_.text as text2_1_0_, commententity0_.owner
-as owner3_1_0_ from comment commententity0_ where commententity0_.id=?
+as owner3_1_0_ from comment commententity0_ where commententity0_.id=?`
+>
-Hibernate: update comment set text=? where id=?`
+`Hibernate: update comment set text=? where id=?`

 #### What is the solution?
 >When an entity is loaded, the 'Hibernate dirty checking mechanism' compares the snapshot of the current entity